-10 of the Best English Country Houses in Britain
+10 of the Best Stately Homes in Britain

-Country houses were important as places of employment for many rural communities with large numbers of indoor and outdoor staff catering to every need of owners who traveled frequently between homes in the city and the country.
+Important as places of employment for many rural communities, large numbers of indoor and outdoor staff catered to every need of the owners who traveled frequently between homes in the city and the country.

 After World War I, increased taxation and the loss of family fortunes led to the demolition of hundreds of houses, with those that remained, struggling to survive.

-Here are 10 examples of English Country Houses in beautiful condition that are open to the public.
+Here are 10 examples of Stately Homes in beautiful condition that are open to the public.

 Blenheim Palace, Oxfordshire